timmd909/pushignorant/README.md

 * Linux
 * PHP
+  * For constructing the pages and sending data to the user
+* NodeJS
+  * Use PhantomJS for scraping what is necessary from the various servers
+  * Easy to integrate with jQuery
 * Responsible for crawling the various betting services.
 * Crawling will be done by the server (and possibly the client)
 * Notifications